How to Increase Your Emotional Energy and Get out of Survival Mode

 Nervous system regulation

-Before anything else can shift, the nervous system needs enough safety to come out of survival mode — even briefly, even partially.
-Regulation practices — breathwork, movement, time in nature, body-based awareness, journaling — are not relaxation techniques.
-They are interventions that directly influence the physiological state from which all other change becomes possible.
+Before anything else can shift, the nervous system needs enough safety to come out of survival mode, which means having even a tiny bit of sustainable regulatory resources.
 You cannot think your way out of a survival-mode loop from inside it; you need to change the state first, and then think.
+Regulation practices — breathwork, movement, time in nature, body-based awareness, journaling — are more than relaxation techniques.
+They directly influence our physiological state and from there all other changes become possible.

 Stimuli environment design